endemics/endemics.github.io/_posts/2016-07-05-my-terraform-workflow-part-1.md

 ### Why terraform?

-When looking at managing AWS resources, the default choice is obviously CloudFormation.
+When looking at managing AWS resources, the default choice is obviously [CloudFormation](https://aws.amazon.com/cloudformation/).

-However I decided Terraform was the right tool for the job in that case because of a the following.
+However I decided Terraform was the right tool for the job in that case because of the following.

 #### a better format